-- All employees are eligible, regardless of time spent in employment, but a person is required to have a sickness benefit qualifying income (SGI).
-Increasingly such an income is not possible, especially for individuals with a weak foothold on the labour market4. - The benefit is gender neutral, and attributed to the second parent or another close person if the second parent is unknown.
+- All employees are eligible, regardless of time spent in employment, but a person is required to have a sickness benefit qualifying income (SGI)5. - The benefit is gender neutral and attributed to the second parent or another close person if the second parent is unknown.